John Kirk (explorer)

 East African Protectorate: 1895-1920

-settlement in Kenya's temperate highlands by farmers of European origin (this prosperous region subsequently becomes known as the White Highlands).
-The intention is to provide revenue for the railway
+encourage settlement in Kenya's temperate highlands by farmers of European origin (this prosperous region subsequently becomes known as the White Highlands).
+The intention is to provide revenue for

 The resentment of the indigenous population against the settlers is accentuated from 1904, when a policy is introduced of settling Africans on reserves.
 Meanwhile a third racial group complicates the protectorate's racial unease.